 • Micro propagation Technologies (Elective Course)

-• Principles of Integrated pest and Disease Management Manures
+• Principles of Integrated Pest and Disease Management Manures

-• Fertilizers and Soil Fertility Management
+• Manures Fertilizers and Soil Fertility Management

 • Pests of Crops and Stored Grain and their Management

-• Diseases of Field and Horticultural Crops and their Management –I
+• Diseases of Field and Horticultural Crops and their Management-I

 • Crop Improvement-I (Kharif Crops)